Brown boobook: Distribution and habitat

 The brown boobook is a resident breeder in most of tropical south Asia from the Middle East to south China.
 Its habitat is well-wooded country and forest.
 It lays three to five eggs in a tree hole.

 There are two records of the brown boobook in the western hemisphere: an individual photographed on St. Paul Island, Alaska, on August 27, 2007, and a dead owl found on Kiska Island in 2008.

+The brown boobook is common in towns and cities like Colombo, Sri Lanka, as well as suburban areas close to buildings.